mayel/docs.coopcloud.tech/docs/deploy.md

 abra app traefik config
 ```

-This is the required environment variables that you can configure and are injected into the app configuration when deployed.
+Every app you deploy will have one of these `.env` files, which contains variables which will be injected into app configurations when deployed.
+Variables starting with `#` are optional, others are required.

 ```
 abra app traefik deploy